 d) Less than Significant Impact with Mitigation.
-The project will not create a new source of substantial light or glare which will adversely affect day or nighttime views in the area.
+The proposed Project will not create a new source of substantial light or glare which will adversely affect day or nighttime views in the area.
 The project utilizes dark photovoltaic solar cells, which will track the sun to maximize solar exposure to the panels.

 San Bernardino County Ordinance No. 3900 regulates glare, outdoor lighting, and night sky protection.
-Nighttime lighting associated with the proposed project will be subject to County approval and compliance with San Bernardino County requirements.
-Specifically, lighting at the proposed facility will be installed at access gates, around the maintenance building and adjacent to the switchyard for safety, security or operational purposes.
+Nighttime lighting associated with the proposed Project will be subject to County approval and compliance with San Bernardino County requirements.
+Specifically, lighting at the proposed facility will be installed at access gates and electrical equipment pads for safety, security or operational purposes.
 Lighting will be motion-activated and directed toward the ground from low elevation <14 ft) poles.
 All lights will be shielded so that there is no upward directed light.